-Welcome to our Uzbekistan travel guide for adventure bike riders and overlanders.
-Here you’ll find info on road conditions, routes, paperwork, borders and a bunch of extra tricks and tips to help you on your way.
+Welcome to the Motorcycle Travel Guide for Uzbekistan.
+This article is packed with info for adventure bike riders and overlanders on road conditions, routes, paperwork, borders and a bunch of extra tricks and tips to help you on your way.

-Uzbekistan was once the jewel of the Silk Road.
+Riding your motorcycle through Uzbekistan is tough but incredible.
+The country was once the jewel of the Silk Road.
 Some of its cities sparkled with blue mosques in an otherwise sandy yellow world, while others were walled off to keep tens of thousands of slaves from escaping.
 Turkmen raiders would go on human hunting parties while rich merchants strolled the streets.
 Khiva was the most brutal and most dangerous city in the world at one point in history.
 Long gone are those days, but the beauty of its architecture and the rough terrain remain.

-Travelling through Uzbekistan can be tough, depending on where you enter and exit.
+Travelling through Uzbekistan on a motorcycle can be tough, depending on where you enter and exit.
 You will have no doubt heard of the fuel shortages, bribing and difficult visas.
 But it’s really not as tricky as you may have heard.
-Read on for our overlanders’ guide…
+Read on for our motorcycle travel guide to Uzbekistan…

 What you’ll find on this page

-Uzbekistan can be a dream ride or a nightmare depending on where you enter and leave.
-For most overlanders, Turkmenistan is a no-go due to its strict transit visa rules.
+Motorcycle travel in Uzbekistan can be a dream ride or a nightmare depending on where you enter and leave.
+For most overlanders and motorcycle travellers, Turkmenistan is a no-go due to its strict transit visa rules.
 But if it is a go, and you’re coming from the west and heading east, then you’re in luck.
 You’ll end up riding through Turkmenistan and cutting into Uzbekistan around the Nukus area – slap bang next to Khiva.
 You’ve then got an easy ride from Khiva to Bukhara to Samarkand before entering Tajikistan (or heading north to Tashkent and Kyrgyzstan).

 Or, if you’re travelling from Kazakhstan, Tajikistan or Kyrgyzstan then you’ll probably hit up those cities from the east before heading into Turkmenistan or visiting them and looping back round.